digimat/digimat-saia/README.rst

 and you will find some .pcap samples by googling "sbus pcap".
 Really useful.

-Don't forget that the SAIA dynamic addressing won't be your friend here as you must know the address of the variable you want read/write.
-Consider fixing your variables to "static" addresses in your PG5 configuration.
+Don't forget that the SAIA dynamic addressing won't be your friend here as you must know the address of the variable you want to access (read/write).
+Consider fixing your variables to "static" addresses in your PG5 configuration (see SAIA FAQ #101533).
+We have implemented some helpers to provide limited symbolic access using the PD5 .map file if you have it (see chapter "Symbolic Adressing" below).

 And of course, EtherSBus communication has to be enabled on your PCD ;)

 Installation